pombase/website/src/docs/documentation/gene-page-sequence.md

 ![peptide sequence section](assets/gene_page_sequence_aa.png){width="800"}

 1. If two or more transcripts are annotated for a gene, the primary transcript is shown by default.
-Use the selector to switch.
+Use the selector to switch between transcript isoforms.

 2. Toggle to show the amino acid sequence for protein-coding genes (not available for non-coding RNA genes, which always show